damiantirapegui/tennis-score-table/README.md

 ## Test the application from the frontend

 Before testing you'll need to activate the backend server.
 **Recomended to have 2 terminals open.
-One for the frontend och one for the backend.**
+One for the frontend and one for the backend.**

 ### Open terminal for frontend